Rana Creek Preserve: Geography

 The property extends across the western flank of the Sierra de Salinas, from Carmel Valley Road north to the Salinas Valley.
 Elevations range from about 500 ft to more than 3400 ft, with ridgetops overlooking the Salinas Valley.

 Rana Creek itself is a 7.6 mi tributary of Tularcitos Creek, named for its abundance of frogs (rana is Spanish for frog).
-The watershed includes numerous springs, seasonal creeks, and vernal ponds formed by faulting along the Tularcitos Fault.
+The watershed includes numerous springs, seasonal creeks, and vernal pools formed by faulting along the Tularcitos Fault.

 Habitats range from oak woodlands and chaparral to grasslands, wetlands, and riparian corridors.
 The preserve contains more than 16 miles of ranch roads and trails.